ngs-docs/angus/mapping-variant-calling.md

 ### Convert the SAM file into a BAM file:

 ```
-samtools import orf_coding.fasta.fai ERR458493.sam ERR458493.bam
+samtools view -S -b ERR458493.sam > ERR458493.bam
 ```

 ### Sort the BAM file by position in genome:

-You can sort on many different fields within a sam or bam file.
+You can sort on many different columns within a sam or bam file.
 After mapping, our files are sorted by read number.
 Most programs require mapping files to be sorted by position in the reference.
 You can sort a file using the `samtools sort` command.